Getting to St Andrews

 Driving to St Andrews is relatively simple.
 The town is signposted from Edinburgh and within Fife.
 Driving from Edinburgh takes approximately 1 hour and 20 minutes.
 Driving from Glasgow takes around 1 hour and 45 minutes.
 Driving from Dundee takes around half an hour.

 Most major airports in the UK have car hire services available within the arrivals lounge.
 There are also nearby car hire companies in Dundee and Cupar for visitors looking to hire a car during their visit.

 St Andrews is home to a number of taxi and shuttle firms.
 They can offer a range of services, from airport transfers to collection from Leuchars station.
 You can find taxi ranks in St Andrews on Bell Street, on South Street, and at the bus station.

-St Andrews is a small town, and a car is not always necessary to get around.
+St Andrews is a small town and a car is not always necessary to get around.
 If you decide to drive around St Andrews, please be aware that parking is limited and that it can be difficult to find a space at certain times of year.
 Much of the on-street parking in the centre of town is metered, and coins are required to pay.

 There are a number of options for free parking in St Andrews, including the car park close to the Petheram Bridge roundabout, and car parks along the East and West Sands beaches.
-Some streets in the centre of St Andrews can also have free spaces, although these are usually quickly filled.
+Some streets in the centre of St Andrews also have free spaces, although these are usually quickly filled.